 She can’t stay there for a long time.
-Even though she didn’t cried in my first day there, it doesn’t mean that she’s not missing home, that she cannot feel homesickness.
-It’s just that before she made the decision that she will go to college far away from home, she set in her mind that things will be different, her environment will be different. she just readied myself.
+Even though she didn’t cried in her first day there, it doesn’t mean that she’s not missing home, that she cannot feel homesickness.
+It’s just that before she made the decision of going to college far away from home, she set in her mind that a lot of things will be different, her environment will be different. she just readied herself.

 However, as she thinking to all of this, she still ended up on standing up and saying to herself that “Hey!
 I need to be strong!
 I am here because I want and need to learn!
 This is for my career, for my family, FOR MYSELF!”